ivan-ristovic/maze-pathfinder/README.md

 - For the program to work, you must have the **PIL** and **Tkinter** libraries installed.
 Additional information for PIL library can be found **[here](http://www.pythonware.com/products/pil/)**.
 **Tkinter** should already be supported natively.
+**psutil** library is not necessary, but it's preferred to have it.
+If it's not installed, the program will always make two threads instead of the optimal number of them on the current machine.
 - RAM should not be a problem (if you don't want to benchmark), but if you decide to run mazes greater than 4000x4000, you will need around 1GB of free RAM memory for best performance.